 You can still search your WordPress database when logged in.

-Alternatively, disable the search function with PHP
+Disable the WordPress search function with PHP

 For this method, you can either edit your functions.php file directly or use the “Code Snippets” plugin.